ArtemyAndrienko/skopeo/docs/skopeo.1.md

   **/etc/containers/policy.json**
   Default trust policy file, if **--policy** is not specified.
   The policy format is documented in https://github.com/containers/image/blob/master/docs/policy.json.md .

+  **/etc/containers/registries.d**
+  Default directory containing registry configuration, if **--registries.d** is not specified.
+  The contents of this directory are documented in https://github.com/containers/image/blob/master/docs/registries.d.md .

 # EXAMPLES